jeanoza/jeanoza/README.md

 - 👋 Hi, I’m Kyubong Choi
-- 👀 I’m interested in Web programing(Frontend & Fullstack)
+- 👀 I’m developer Web Fullstack at Estech-design.
 - 💻 I'm able to use Javascript and its framework like React, Node, Typescript.
 - 🌱 I'm studying C, C++ and linux shell at 42 Paris.
 - 📫 How to reach me : kychoi@student.42.fr